 - Never promise that correcting a problem will save an employee’s job.

 The first progressive discipline step is usually a verbal warning.

-- Talk privately with the employee right after the act that calls for a warning.
+- Talk privately with the employee right after the act calling for a warning.

-- Calmly explain the rule, the violation, and the possible results if the problem is repeated or isn’t corrected.
+- Calmly explain the rule, the violation, and the possible results if the problem is repeated.